 Please excuse me while I rant a moment.

-With James and I both working full-time during the day, we’ve gone through our share of dog walkers, doggy day care, etc. We care a lot about our pup, Cerna, and as energetic as he is, exercising and tiring him out is really the best thing for everyone.
+We’ve gone through our share of dog walkers, doggy day care, etc. We care a lot about our pup, Cerna, and as energetic as he is, exercising and tiring him out is really the best thing for everyone.
 We also believe in a high quality of life for him.

 We have a great doggy day care we love, but it’s a lot of moola and we have to drive him there and pick him up, which when you have morning or evening plans sometimes it’s not as plausible.
 A few dog walkers have moved or gotten “real jobs” after college, so it has some turnover.

 We always like to go off a referral and even one dog walker (a so-called “professional”) we found, proceeded to tell us how she doesn’t like pitbulls (he’s a lab/pit mix) and would never work with us in an accusatory tone, before James ended up calmly saying we didn’t want to support her then anyway and hanging up (Yelp review incoming).
 Just put that on your website and we would have been fine.
 Totally get the entitled to your opinions but don’t berate our well-behaved dog that couldn’t hurt a fly.